em2046/data-structure-0.2/docs/calcium.redblacktree.previous.md

 ## RedBlackTree.previous() method

-Returns the key of the largest element less than to the given element.
+Returns the key of the largest element less than to the given key.

 <b>Signature:</b>